top of page

 Capacities transfer.

-They move from the individual nervous system into families, teams, organizations, classrooms, and communities.
+They move from the individual internal system into families, teams, organizations, classrooms, and communities.

-When a person learns how to regulate instead of react, children feel it.
+When a person learns how to stabilize instead of react, children feel it.

 When a leader can stay steady across difference, teams feel it.